Iron Eagle II: Plot

 After a mock dogfight followed by a fist fight that gets them grounded, Matt and Lebanov settle their differences.
-However, Major Bush, the lead American pilot, is killed during a training exercise due to his claustrophobia.
+However, Major Lionel Bush, the lead American pilot, is killed during a training exercise due to his claustrophobia.
 Chappy is later informed that the joint operation is canceled.
 He realizes that as both the American and Soviet teams consist of delinquent soldiers, the operation was doomed to fail from the beginning.
 Nevertheless, he is grateful that both factions have the courage to cooperate with each other.
 His pep talk encourages the entire operation to continue with the mission against General Stillmore's orders.

 For the mission, the F-16 units are to fire their missiles at the compound through the ventilation shafts while the MiGs provide high-altitude cover against enemy aircraft.
 Ground units are also necessary to take out the anti-aircraft defenses.
 Upon entering enemy airspace, the transport plane carrying the APCs is shot down.
-Chappy orders the pilots to abort the mission, but Matt and his wingman Graves disobey and provide air cover to the ground units.
-Both pilots are outnumbered by the opposing fighters, but Valeri and Lebanov arrive to even the playing field.
+Chappy orders the pilots to abort the mission but Matt and his wingman Richie Graves disobey and provide air cover to the ground units.
+Both pilots are outnumbered by the opposing fighters but Valeri and Lebanov arrive to even the playing field.
 Meanwhile, the enemy prepares to launch a warhead while the U.S. and Soviet forces order bombers on standby in case the operation fails.
-Chappy and the ground forces manage to destroy the guidance tower controlling the SAM launchers, but Hickman is killed in the process.
-They reach the target point, but Graves is shot down by an anti-aircraft gun.
+Chappy and the ground forces manage to destroy the guidance tower controlling the SAM launchers but technical sergeant Hickman is killed in the process.
+They reach the target point but Graves is shot down by an anti-aircraft gun.
 Valeri takes over while Matt provides cover.
 She fires her two remaining missiles, one of which penetrates through the ventilation shaft, obliterating the compound completely.

-After the joint operation is congratulated, Chappy is offered continued service under General Stillmore, but he adamantly declines the offer.
-Matt and Valeri bid each other farewell, but Chappy reveals to him that they are flying to Moscow on Tuesday as part of a pilot exchange program.
+After the joint operation is congratulated, Chappy is offered continued service under General Stillmore but he adamantly declines the offer.
+Matt and Valeri bid each other farewell but Chappy reveals to him that they are flying to Moscow on Tuesday as part of a pilot exchange program.